 Eliminate A Tick Infestation; Call Hello Pest Control Today

 At Hello Pest Control, we will start eliminating your tick problem by troubleshooting your yard.
-Our technicians will look for areas that attract ticks, and give you tips on how to make them less attractive.
+Our technicians will look for areas that attract ticks and give you tips on making them less attractive.
 We will also recommend other preventative measures that you can take.
 These can include regular cleaning and vacuuming, and monitoring your pets for ticks.

 If the ticks have moved into your home, you will need to shampoo or steam clean curtains, rugs, and carpets to remove ticks, eggs, and larvae.
 We will utilize treatments like diatomaceous earth or an insect growth regulator to eliminate ticks.

-If you have a tick infestation, don't worry.
+If you have a tick infestation, don’t worry.
 At Hello Pest Control, we use the best and most advanced methods to rid your property of ticks and prevent them in the future.
-Contact us today to put these biting pests to rest once and for all!
+Contact us today to put these biting pests to rest once and for all and get started on our effective home pest control or commercial pest control services.

 Give Us A Call!